anyakeller/akeller-react-templates/cra-template-fior-di-latte/template/README.md

 # Getting Started with Fior Di Latte CRA Template

+Fior Di Latte (better than vanilla) theme with react-router and navbar

 This theme is built upon the create-react-app base theme This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).